spaceml-org/Self-Supervised-Learner/README.md

 </div>

-# Curator :earth_americas:
+# Self-Supervised Learner (Curator) :earth_americas:

-Curator can be used to train a classifier with fewer labeled examples needed using self-supervised learning.
+The Self-Supervised Learner can be used to train a classifier with fewer labeled examples needed using self-supervised learning.
 This repo is for you if you have a lot of unlabeled images and a small fraction (if any) of them labeled.

 <ins> **What is Self-Supervised Learning?** </ins> \